-8.13 The Planning Obligation Strategy requires that all new

-residential developments contribute to the provision or improvement of public open space, either through provision on site as part of the development, or through a financial contribution for use across the city, because all new residential developments, no matter how small, will result in a larger number of people needing to use public open space within the city.

-8.14 The Recreation Services Manager (RSM) has identified the following projects in the Abbey area of the city as being in the large-scale procurement project currently being undertaken which is dependent on pooled planning obligation contributions from the surrounding area.
+- 8.16 The Planning Obligation Strategy requires that all new residential developments contribute to the provision or improvement of public open space, either through provision on site as part of the development, or through a financial contribution for use across the city, because all new residential developments, no matter how small, will result in a larger number of people needing to use public open space within the city. - 8.17 The Recreation Services Manager (RSM) has identified projects in the Abbey area of the city, including work on Coldham's Common, the Peverel Road play area, Jack Warren Green, the Ditton Fields play area, and behind Abbey Pool as being either in the large-scale procurement project currently being undertaken which is dependent on pooled planning obligation contributions from the surrounding area, or identified priorities for development based on such funding in the immediate future. - 8.18 Future residents of the house here proposed will expect to be able to make use of facilities such as these in the area near to their home, and it is therefore necessary to seek contributions from the proposed development to support such recreational developments.

-Expansion of the play area behind Abbey Pool - $\pounds73,000$ The creation of a new water play pad behinds Abbey Pool - $\pounds80,000$ A new skateboard and BMX track on Coldhams Common - $\pounds160,000$ Climbing Boulder provision on Coldhams Common - $\pounds60,000$ Fitness & trim trail on Coldhams common - $\pounds16,000$ Expansion and update of Peverel Road play area - $\pounds88,000$

-8.15 The RSM has also advised me that the following projects are also identified as priorities for development based on such funding either now or in the immediate future.

-Goals on Jack Warren Green - £5,000 Ditton Fields play area - £66,000 Improvements to the Local Nature reserves on Coldhams common - £27,000

-8.16 Future residents of the house here proposed will expect to be able to make use of facilities such as these in the area near to their home, and it is therefore necessary to seek contributions from the proposed development to support such recreational developments.
 For the purposes of this assessment, a house is assumed to accommodate one person for each bedroom.
 The contributions required for the new building are calculated as follows: